ember-learn/guides-source/guides/release/routing/query-params.md

-In the above examples, `direction` is presumably a query param property on the `posts` controller, but it could also refer to a `direction` property on any of the controllers associated with the `posts` route hierarchy, matching the leaf-most controller with the supplied property name.
+In the above examples, `direction` is presumably a query param property on the `posts` controller, but it could also refer to a `direction` property on any of the controllers associated with the `posts` route hierarchy, matching the left-most controller with the supplied property name.

 The `<LinkTo>` component takes into account query parameters when determining its "active" state, and will set the class appropriately.
 The active state